OUUEG/ouueg.github.io/about/payments.md

 ## Bank Account

-In order to make a payment to OUUEG please contact the Treasurer at treasurer@ouueg.com.
+In order to make a payment to OUUEG please email the [Treasurer](treasurer@ouueg.com).

 We are working to make payments more streamlined and user friendly.